wernersbacher/pythonSnippets/README.md

 # pythonSnippets

-useful python functions, snippets or classes
+This github is for useful python code snippets.